hejiepn/massive_parallel_fir_filter/docs/exercises/ex5.rst

 Write a HAL (*student_irq_ctrl.c/h*) which isolates all accesses to the registers of the interrupt controller.
 These functions are time-critical as they are often used inside an interrupt handler.
 Therefore they should either be declared as extern __inline__ or even better be implemented as macros.
 In both cases the C header file has to contain not only the declarations but also the implementations.

 **5. Interrupt handler**
+Add a call to a new interrupt handler *student_irq_ctrl_top_handler()* for the external irq input of the Ibex CPU to *src/sw/crt0.S*.
+Also add an empty *weak* implementation to *src/sw/baselibc/src/irq.c* to avoid breaking the exisiting software.

-Implement the top level interrupt handlers *student_irq_ctrl_top_handler()* with branches to the appropriate handlers depending on the value of the register irq_no.
+Implement *student_irq_ctrl_top_handler()* with branches to the appropriate handlers depending on the value of the register irq_no.
 Implement these branches with a jump table (in ANSI C: array of function pointers).
 Provide functions *student_irq_ctrl_get(...)* and *student_irq_ctrl_set(...)* to read and write those tables during run time.
 These tables should be initialized with “dummy” functions during load time, i.e. before any program execution starts.
 Refer to *rvlab/src/sw/test_irq/main.c* for a simple example of an irq handler.

 **5. Software driven test of all components**